actigraph/StudyAdminAPIDocumentation/sections/subjects/subject_add_edit.md

     200 OK

-Un-assign Activity Monitor From Subject
+Un-Assign Activity Monitor From Subject
 ---

 Starts the process to un-assign an activity monitor from a given subject.
 The un-assignment is then completed upon "docking" the monitor (via USB).